evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Volkswagen ID.
 Buzz Pro supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The models is equipped with 5 USB-C connections as standard.
+The model has 5 USB-C connections as standard.
 ## Lights

 You can choose between two types of headlights for the Volkswagen ID.
 Buzz Pro.
 The standard headlights use LED technology.
 Headlights based on LED Matrix technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.